georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 App's state could all be stored in a single global state object.
 But as the app grows, so does the state object and it's not long before it becomes just too big to manage.
 So instead of storing the whole state in one object it is much more manageable to split the state into smaller chunks.
 A good way to split the properties is to group them by feature and extract them into a separate state object, managed by the feature's store.

 Based on such split there are typically two types of stores:
-- global stores, which contain the state of a globally used feature,
+- global stores, which contain the state of a globally used features,
 - component stores, which contain the state only used by a single component.

-To setup a store containing global state accessed by different features and components in the app, we list the store in the root app module providers list.
+To setup a store containing global state accessed by different services and components in the app, the store is listed in the root app module providers list.
 The store and its state will be available until we reload the page.

 {% highlight typescript linenos %}
 @NgModule({